aws/language-server-runtimes/README.md

     // Plaintext IamCredentials/BearerCredentials or JSON blob of encrypted credentials
     data: string | Credentials
     // If the payload is encrypted
-    encrypted?: boolean
+    // Defaults to false if undefined or null encrypted?: boolean
 }
 ```